-- 6.3 The following procedures will apply for each application: - Introduction of planning application by the planning officers The planning officer presents the application and makes a recommendation on whether the application should be approved, approved with conditions or refused.
-Plans and photographs may be shown to demonstrate the proposals. - (ii) Elected Members Questions to Planning Officer Members can ask points of clarification from the Officer

-(iii) Representations - Objector(s)
+- 10.12 The following procedures will apply for each application: - (i) Introduction of planning application by the planning officers The planning officer presents the application and makes a recommendation on whether the application should be approved, approved with conditions or refused.
+Plans and photographs may be shown to demonstrate the proposal(s).
+Officers can address any issues raised during the course of representations from any deputation and the Committee may seek clarification from officers. - (ii) Elected Members Questions to Planning Officer Members can ask points of clarification from the Officer - (iii) Representations Objector(s)